 The author could fill the blog with pertinent content of interest to those readers and simultaneously make good use of search engine optimization.

 No Hard Sell Marketing

 Most consumers are tired to death of hard-sell marketing.
 It comes at them unannounced along every roadway, Television/Radio commercials, pop-up ads and on and on.
 Studies show that contemporary minds are shutting off and becoming unresponsive.
 Instead it is about generating interest through content that brings them in.

 Inbound marketing is becoming the preferred method, and the best news is that it is far cheaper than its traditional counterpart.

 Major eBook retailers didn’t have to push the idea of an eBook down any throats.
 There were no cold calls involved.
 All they had to do was provide a service to the innumerable people who were already interested and ready to take advantage of it and they all came flocking.

 Blogs are quickly becoming the micro-corporations of the digital world.
 Inbound marketing goes hand in hand with them.
 Through content management systems and search engine optimization, with little up front capital anyone can set up their own blog and with dedication become successful without having to ask a single person directly to purchase a single thing.
-All that is required is time spent engaging in, being consistent with content, and recognizing that consumers are no longer going to be passive recipients of mindless marketing messages.
+All that is required is time spent engaging in social media, being consistent with content, and recognizing that consumers are no longer going to be passive recipients of mindless marketing messages.